Choosing the Advocate that is Right for You

 Is Your Advocate a Regulated Professional?

 So, you decided to hire a legal professional.
-This is a daunting task.
+That may be a daunting task.
+There are a number of steps you can take to ensure that they are a regulated professional.

 Second, check the website of your prospective choice.
 How much information does their website provide?
 Is there a contact number?
 Are there office hours?
 Does there appear to be a physical office?
 Does the prospective hire provide legal advice or legal services in the areas of law that you need help with?
 Their website should state clearly what types of issues they could help you with.